How to whiten your eyes

 If you have eye allergies, try to steer clear of the allergen that triggers you (if possible) and/or take an antihistamine.
 Some of the most common allergens are pollen, pet dander, mold and dust.

-To alleviate digital eye strain and the effects of blue light from your devices, limit your screen time.
+To alleviate digital eye strain, limit your screen time.
 Practice the 20-20-20 rule: Every 20 minutes, look at something 20 feet away for 20 seconds.
 If you are spending many hours a day looking at screens, it may be worthwhile to invest in a pair of computer glasses (link) to improve your visual comfort while using devices.

 If your eyes are red because they are tired but your body is awake, no amount of coffee will perk them up.
 Get some sleep or try closed-eye meditation for a few minutes.